socomsystems/documentation/user_manual/webinterface.rst

 ===========================
-The Nextcloud Web interface
+The cyfrSpaces Web interface
 ===========================

-You can connect to your Nextcloud server using any Web browser.
-Just point it to your Nextcloud server URL (e.g. cloud.example.com) and enter your username and password.
+You can connect to your cyfrSpaces server using any Web browser.
+Just point it to your cyfrSpaces server URL (e.g. cloud.example.com) and enter your username and password.

 .. figure:: images/login_page.png
-     :alt: Nextcloud login screen.
+     :alt: cyfrSpaces login screen.

 Web browser requirements
 ------------------------

-For the best experience with the Nextcloud web interface, we recommend that you use the latest and supported version of a browser from this list:
+For the best experience with the cyfrSpaces web interface, we recommend that you use the latest and supported version of a browser from this list:

 * Microsoft **Internet Explorer**